MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/3D-view.md

 ### DOM color type

 You'll notice that, in addition to the *Purple to White*, *Blue to Yellow*, *Rainbow*, and *Use background color* options, there is *Use screen texture*.
 The screen texture adds context to your debugging experience by displaying the content from the web page directly onto the elements.
-This is still a work in progress, but feel free to send us feedback with the smiley to show us websites that have a harder time rendering their screen texture in the 3D View.
+This is still a work in progress, as some websites have a harder time rendering their screen texture in the 3D View.

 ## Next steps